-You are right place, If you are looking for Business analyst interview questions and answers, get more confidence to crack interview by reading this questions and answers we will update more and more latest questions for you…
+You are the right place, If you are looking for Business analyst interview questions and answers, get more confidence to crack interview by reading this questions and answers we will update more and more latest questions for you…

 A business analyst is a liaison between different stakeholders in an organization.
-He acts as a bridge, a connector and helps the complete project team work as a tightly integrated unit.
+He acts as a bridge, a connector and helps the complete project teamwork as a tightly integrated unit.
 Since stakeholders belong to different domains (e.g. finance, business, marketing) it’s very important for a business analyst to be able to sort and balance the needs of these stakeholders while fulfilling the business objectives at the same time.

-A business analyst must possess fundamental skills such as elicitation skills, problem solving skills, communication and management skills.
+A business analyst must possess fundamental skills such as elicitation skills, problem-solving skills, communication and management skills.
 Alongside, he must have knowledge of IT skills,

 Stakeholders sometimes could be difficult to deal with but we could overcome this situation by: